 Boksburg Gauteng, South Africa Travel Guide

 JNB connects to major hubs worldwide via various global airlines.
-Major international airlines like Emirates, Qatar Airways, Ba, Lufthansa, and South African Airways operate flights.
+Major international airlines like Emirates, Qatar Airways, Ba, Lufthansa, and From South africa Airways operate flights.
 Domestically, FlySafair, CemAir, Airlink, Lift, and SAA connect JNB to other major From South africa cities, including Cape Town and Durban.
 Direct flights exist from global hubs in The old continent, the Middle East, North America, and other African cities.

 O.R.
 Tambo International Airport offers a comprehensive range of facilities and services.
 Terminal A caters to international flights, and Terminal B serves domestic routes.
-You will find duty-free shops, various retail stores, and a wide selection of restaurants and cafes.
+You will find duty-free shops, various retail stores, and a broad selection of restaurants and cafes.
 Financial institutions like currency exchange, ATMs, and banking services are available.
-Major car rental companies have desks in the terminals, and choices of hotels exist within or adjacent to the airport complex.
+Major car rental companies have desks in the terminals, and choices of hotels exist in or adjacent to the airport complex.
 Lounges, free Wi-Fi, medical services, and prayer rooms further make your trip better.

 Take the Gautrain to Rhodesfield Station (one stop, ~5 min) for onward travel to Boksburg via taxi or ride-sharing.